julianlam/feps/fep/5e53/fep-5e53.md

 ## Security considerations

-This proposal depends on compliant processing of the OOPSs by all actors.
+This proposal depends on compliant processing of OOPSs by all actors.

+Some jurisdictions require privacy OOPSs to be registered in order to have legal effect.
+In the event this FEP is accepted, the author intends to pursue registration.

 ## Implementations